 9. All our protocols are secure, however, the most advanced encryption is used by NordLynx.
 NordLynx is based on the WireGuard® protocol and uses ChaCha20 for encryption, Poly1305 for authentication and integrity, and Curve25519 for the Elliptic-curve Diffie–Hellman key agreement protocol.

 10. We provide automatic kill switches and DNS leak protection.
 Dual-Stack IPv4/IPv6 functionality is not yet supported with our service; however, all NordVPN apps offer an integrated IPv6 Leak Protection.

-Not storing any sensitive information also protects user privacy and security in the event of law enforcement gaining physical access to servers.
+We never store any data that could match an individual to specific network activity or behavior.
+Thus, we may only inform law enforcement that we do not possess logs of connections or user behavior that could associate a specific end-user with an infringing IP address, timestamp, or destination.
 This was proven in a high-profile case in Turkey in which law enforcement seized a VPN server leased by ExpressVPN but could not find any server logs that would enable investigators to link activity to a user or even determine which users, or whether a specific user, were connected at a given time.

-7. We do not believe in restricting or censoring any type of traffic.
-ExpressVPN allows all traffic, including BitTorrent and other file-sharing traffic (without rerouting), from all of our VPN servers.
-At the moment, we do not support port forwarding.
+7. We do not believe in restricting or censoring any type of traffic on any of our VPN servers, including BitTorrent traffic.
+We do not support port forwarding.